tc39/notes/meetings/2021-08/sept-01.md

 YSV: Yeah, for sure.
 For this, I’m going to have our GC folks take a look and work with you on that once they’ve got some cycles to do that.

-JWK: Currently on the web, the concurrent programming model is based on posting messages instead of memory sharing.
-So, adding a high-level abstraction of shared structs…that means we are encouraging the concurrent programming model based on memory sharing.
+JWK: Currently on the web, the concurrent programming model is based on post messages instead of memory sharing.
+Adding a high-level abstraction of shared structs… That means we are encouraging the concurrent programming model based on memory sharing.

 SYG: I will say no, so one answer there is that SharedArrayBuffers exist.
 So we already have shared memory and the other part of the answer is that—